CarelessInternet/NodeBot/README.md

 #### Deploying Commands
 Run the command `npm run deploy` to deploy all commands.
 This is only needed once if you're not adding new commands.<br>
 If you are, please run this command when you have done so

-#### Changing Emojis
-Some commands may use custom emojis, so you will have to manually change them yourselves.<br>
-I don't know which commands have custom emojis, so good luck trying to find them

 #### Running the Bot
 Run the command `npm start` to run the bot in a development environment (recommended)<br>